 What is Autism?

-This is just a basic overview of what autism is if you aren’t familiar with it.
-If you wish to learn more, you can read in-depth about the history of autism, facts and statistic, symptoms, and more here.
+If you aren’t familiar with autism, this is just a basic overview of what autism is If you wish to learn more, you can read in-depth about the history of autism, facts and statistics, symptoms, and more here.

-Autism Spectrum Disorder, or autism, is a neurodevelopmental disorder that impacts brain development causing most individuals to experience communication problems, difficulty with social interactions, sensory processing differences, and a tendency to repeat specific patterns of behavior.
+Autism Spectrum Disorder, or autism, is a neurodevelopmental disorder that impacts brain development, causing most individuals to experience communication challenges, difficulty with social interactions, sensory processing differences, very specific and limited interests, and a tendency to repeat specific patterns of behavior.

-Neurodevelopmental means that it is related to the way the brain grows and develops.
-This means that although there are often challenging behaviors associated with autism, it is not a behavioral disorder.
+The term “neurodevelopmental” refers to the way the brain grows and develops.
+Although challenging behaviors are often part of autism, it is not a behavioral disorder.

-In other words, children with autism don’t choose to behave in a challenging way – they behave in a challenging way because various lagging skills make them require additional supports to respond adaptively in various environments.
+In other words, children with autism don’t choose to behave in a challenging way – they behave in a challenging way because their brain development results in various lagging skills, so they need additional support and accommodations, not discipline or punishment for being autistic.

-The term “spectrum” recognizes the complex range of abilities and performance in people with the diagnosis, within a continuum of severity.
-The effects of ASD are lifelong, impacting on all areas of a person’s life.
+The term “spectrum” recognizes the complex range of abilities and challenges in people with the diagnosis within a continuum of severity.
+The effects of ASD are lifelong, changing and varying over time, and impacting all areas of a person’s life.

 No two individuals with autism are alike and may have significant differences in skills across multiple domains.